-On January 20, 2016 more than 50 individuals gathered to celebrate the Squam Watershed and embark into the current update of the Squam Watershed Plan.
-After a brief social/networking time, with food generously donated by the Squam Lake Inn, and a brief presentation about the Squam Watershed (where we also shared letters of support from Governor Maggie Hassan and Senator Jeanne Shaheen) and the planning, participants divided into small groups to discuss the following topics:
+On January 20, 2016 more than 50 individuals gathered to celebrate the Squam Watershed and embark upon the current update of the Squam Watershed Plan.
+After a brief social networking period (with food generously donated by the Squam Lake Inn), and a brief presentation about the Squam Watershed (where we also shared letters of support from Governor Maggie Hassan and Senator Jeanne Shaheen) and the planning, participants divided into small groups to discuss the following topics:

 - What are your thoughts about a new Squam Watershed Plan?
 What do we need to address?

 - What do you think are the issues and priorities around the economy, environment, and culture of the Squam Watershed?
 (This question analyzed a draft hierarchy for the watershed plan; click here to view)